-Leonard Leo To Receive Benedict Leadership Award
+Leonard Leo receives Benedict Leadership Award

 Leo was appointed by President George W. Bush to three terms to the U.S. Commission on International Religious Freedom as chairman, during which time he traveled to Iraq, Saudi Arabia, Nigeria, Sudan and Vietnam to assess country conditions on religious freedom.

 “These are areas of great concern to Belmont Abbey College.
-It is our hope that your Award will bring attention to those persecuted for their religious beliefs and to the dignity of all people, especially the disabled and the unborn.”
+It is our hope that your award will bring attention to those persecuted for their religious beliefs and to the dignity of all people, especially the disabled and the unborn.”

 Recipients deliver a public address in their area of leadership, and are presented with a $10,000 cash award.